 How to Soften a Stick of Butter Quickly

 Chef David Alvarez shared this easy tip on his Cook Like a Pro YouTube channel, which first calls for filling the lid portion of a butter dish with hot water.
 You can use the hottest water that comes from your faucet instead of boiling it.
 Let the water sit for two minutes, pour it out, and dry the lid with a paper towel.
 Then, place the lid over the stick of butter and leave it be for 10 to 15 minutes.
 (Psst: If you don’t have a butter dish, using a large bowl as the lid and a smaller plate works just as well!)
 Afterwards, the butter should be soft to the touch, meaning it’s ready to spread.

 Watch the video below to see how this hack works and try at home:

 Trying this out myself, I found that it really made the butter much easier to spread on to a slice of bread without the time hassle of letting it sit for hours.
 While it was great to spread on bread, I think letting it sit under the butter dish lid for 20 minutes would’ve made it even softer to use for baking a cake or a batch of muffins from scratch (definitely trying that out next time!).

 Although this tip comes in handy for a whole stick, a cheese grater works wonders if you need just a small amount to smear on a bagel or toast for breakfast.
-Overall, I was really impressed by the trick and I’ll be using it from now on to ensure that there’s always warm butter gracing my dinner table for a feast.
+Overall, I was really impressed by the trick and I’ll be using it from now on when making flavored butters, or to ensure that there’s always warm butter gracing my dinner table for a feast.